Abusayid693/calendar-challenge-starter-demo/README.md

 ## Submissions must meet the following criteria:

+#### Note : Dont use any libraries that take care of the calendar logic!
+That would be cheating;

 1. **The calendar must “look like” a real calendar** - i.e. everything should be aligned in a 7-column grid, and the left-most column should be Sunday (or Saturday, or Monday, or whatever weekday your week starts on - I think I remember hearing that this is different in different parts of the world)
 2. **The calendar must start by showing whatever month the `startingDate` prop belongs to** - note that in the `App.js` component, we’re currently passing `today`, but there are many situations where we’d want to pass a different `startingDate` and have the calendar jump to a different month in the past/future.
 3. **The calendar must display the name of the current month, and allow the user to flip between different months** - note the “previous” and “next” buttons in the screenshot above - you’ll want to add something like these.